Gaturro: The Movie

-It was released in theaters on September 9, 2010 in Argentina, where it was a major commercial success, grossing a total of $8.3 million pesos (est. $0.4 million).
+It was released in theaters on September 9, 2010, in Argentina, where it was a major critical and commercial success, grossing a total of $8.3 million pesos (est. $0.4 million).

-The film was later released in Mexico on April 27, 2012 and was a huge box-office disappointment.
+The film was later released in Mexico on April 27, 2012, and became a huge box-office disappointment.

-The film was released direct-to-video in the United States, distributed by Viva Pictures, on 16 February 2016.
+The film was released direct-to-video in the United States, distributed by Viva Pictures, on February 16, 2016.

 Synopsis

-Gaturro is always getting into trouble and his master doesn't know what to do with him.
-Gaturro's heart belongs to Agatha, the most unpleasant cat of the town.
-His several attempts to conquer her love disappear when she stumbles across Max, a young handsome cat from an aristocratic background.
-Gaturro accidentally becomes famous but finds that fame and success bring other problems with them.
-With the help of a little mouse named Rat Pitt, they come up with a plan to prevent Agatha from marrying Max the aristocrat and coolest cat in the town.
+Gaturro, an anthropomorphic cat, tries multiple attempts to win the affection of Agatha, the most unpleasant cat in Gaturro's neighborhood, who falls in love with an aristocratic cat called Max.
+But when Gaturro accidentally becomes famous, he and a mouse called Rat Pitt devise a plan to prevent Agatha marrying Max.